MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

          - **Data types**: Select the desired date type.

      3. **Historic data**:
-         - **Enable historic data for last 7 days**: Select this checkbox if you wish to enable the last seven days of historic data.
+         - **Enable historic data for last 7 days**: Select this checkbox if you wish to synchronize the last seven days of historic data.

 7. Select **Save**.

-It takes 2-3 minutes for the integration of SCOM managed instance with Log Analytics.
+The Integration of SCOM managed instance with Log Analytics will take few minutes to complete.

 ## View Logs